epiverse-trace/tutorials-middle/instructors/practical-delays.md

   and aCFR estimates on April 15th.
 - For MERS, in both groups the aCFR estimates almost double the nCFR estimates.
-- Authors report that “are over-represented among cases. (…) The striking overrepresentation of men among cases in the first months balanced over time.
+- Authors report that “Males are over-represented among cases. (…) The striking overrepresentation of men among cases in the first months balanced over time.
 This can be partly explained by the higher proportion of female HCW among recently reported nosocomial